 The statistics go beyond just physical therapists.
 According to the journal Physical Therapy, American health care workers (doctors, nurses and technicians) are 16 times more likely to become the victim of sexual harassment than other types of occupations.
 One of the biggest reasons is many are not properly trained to handle these situations.
 Unlike most workplace situations, the harassment is not committed by a co-worker or someone the victim knows.
 In far too many cases, it is committed by a stranger.
 Consider these numbers:

-- 84 percent of percent of surveyed physical therapists claimed they experienced sexual harassment from a patient during their career.
+- 84 percent of surveyed physical therapists claimed they experienced sexual harassment from a patient during their career.

 - 47 percent claimed they were sexually harassed with the past year.